FPL drafted portions of bill that puts tough requirements on rooftop solar companies

 “We are often asked to share our expertise, experience and opinion as part of the process, and as we have been actively supporting these issues,” she said.
 “Clearly, we have spoken to and provided information to many legislators.”

-Small solar operators testified that while the new paperwork requirements may be handled by large solar contractors, it will impose hurdles to smaller businesses.
+Small solar operators testified that while the new paperwork requirements might be handled by large solar contractors, it will impose hurdles to smaller businesses.

 Richard Pinsky, lobbyist for the Florida Solar Energy Industry Association, said Wednesday that unlike Arizona, Florida’s regulation doesn’t put the emphasis on the seller but on the installation — licensed electricians, solar contractors.